The steps and tools needed for an axle shaft replacement

 Grease the splines before insertion with gear grease.
 Insert the replacement drive axle assembly and reverse the disassembly process.
 Torque all fasteners to specification.
 Don't forget to use new cotter pins.

 Additional specialized tools such as tie-rod end pullers, ball joint removers, and vehicle-specific sockets may be required.
-Talk to an Advanced Auto Parts Team Member for more details.
+Talk to an Advance Auto Parts Team Member for more details.
 You can also rent tools from us.